 How to Push Your Team Without Burning Them Out

-To excel in setting stretch goals, a leader must do three things effectively, explain Zenger Folkman:
+According to Zenger Folkman, to excel in setting stretch goals, a leader must do three things effectively: Push, Pull and Problem-solve.

-- Pull people by inspiring them with a compelling vision and helping them cultivate self-assurance.
+- They should also pull people by inspiring them with a compelling vision and by helping them cultivate self-assurance.

-- Problem-solve by helping employees learn to find more efficient and innovative ways of approaching challenges.
+- Last, leaders should be committed to problem-solving.
+This means helping employees learn to find more efficient and innovative ways of approaching challenges.

-Many leaders know how to push people but haven’t mastered the second two skills, they note.
-Rather than feeling excited about achieving a goal, employees are then just trying to avoid negative repercussions.
-By following the practices we outline here, you’ll challenge and inspire employees while helping them hone their problem-solving abilities.
+Many leaders know how to push people but haven’t mastered the second two skills.
+Rather than feeling excited about achieving a goal, employees find themselves just trying to avoid negative repercussions.

-Follow these tips to strike the right balance between ambitious and achievable goals:
+It’s also important to strike the right balance between ambitious and achievable goals.
+There are several ways to do this:

 - Combine stretch goals with smaller, achievable milestones to maintain momentum.
 Creating a cadence of moderate and ambitious goals will allow employees to replenish their energy before tackling the next big challenge.

-- Capitalize on a recent success.
-Set stretch goals after employees have achieved a milestone or small win.
+- The Niagara Institute emphasises the importance of capitalizing on a recent success.
+This means setting stretch goals after employees have achieved a milestone or small win.
 They’ll be feeling energized and ready to tackle something bigger, priming them for success.

 - Make sure stretch goals align with current performance.
 If an employee is underperforming, a stretch goal should help them get up to speed rather than far exceeding expectations.

-- Set “game-changer goals.”
+- Deep Patel recommends putting your focus on “game-changer goals.”
 These goals have the power to transport people to a new role, enhance their status, or help them efficiently achieve all their other objectives.
 Creating these highly meaningful goals will prepare employees for the next level of success.

 Through these practices, you’ll build up employees’ confidence as they take on stretch goals.